About External Authentication Configuration

 5.For the Login for External Auth field, click Add new....
 The application displays the New External Login dialog box.

 6.Enter data into the fields.

 The login ID for the tenant (UPN) on the domain.
 The the UPN (user principal name) of the Active Directory user from the ADFS server (for example, [email protected]).

 9.Repeat this procedure for each user.

-When setting up authentication, users must use their external authentication login when logging into Service Manager, not their internal login ID.
+When setting up authentication, users must use their external authentication login when logging into Neurons for ITSM, not their internal login ID.